HexmosTech/Ansika/README.md

 ## Overview

-Ansika simplifies bulk software installation tasks, condensing all installation and configuration activities into a single command.
-It reduces the employee onboarding workload for technical leads and engineers by quickly downloading, authorizing, and executing a binary file.
-Ansika sets up software,  libraries, and extensions for new employees or interns.
+Ansika simplifies bulk software installation and configuration tasks into a single command.
+It reduces the employee onboarding workload for technical leads and engineers.
+In a few steps, Ansika installs and configures software, libraries, and extensions for new employees or interns.

-The produced binary has no external dependencies, and requires minimal experience to initiate.
-One simply has to define software packages, libraries, and settings in the ansible playbook file ([one_installer.yml](https://github.com/HexmosTech/Ansika/blob/main/one_installer.yml)), and push changes to github to get variations of this binary release.
-The resultant command smoothly downloads, grants permissions, and executes the binary file on local machines.
+Ansika produces a binary file that does not requires external dependencies.
+Simply define software, libraries, and configurations in the Ansible playbook file ([one_installer.yml](https://github.com/HexmosTech/Ansika/blob/main/one_installer.yml)).
+Ansika will release a new binary in GitHub releases.
+The one-line command downloads, authorize and executes the binary file on local machines.

 ## Benefits